Soimn/Otus/design.md

   P: Should macros be added to the language?

   P: Should the subscript operator work on pointers?
+  S: yes

   P: How far should metaprogramming be taken in this language?
   ?: Jai-esque polymorphism, run directives, body_text, modify and mutable compilation

   P: How should unicode strings and characters be represented in memory, or rather,
      how should UTF-8 strings and characters be expressed and manipulated?
+  S: Strings are utf-8 encoded arrays of bytes, characters are utf-8 but always 4 bytes large.

   P: How should float to int conversions be handled, where the floating point number is larger than the largest
      integer type representable on a system?